Indiana Choice Scholarships

-The State of Indiana school voucher movement known as Indiana Choice Scholarships was created in order to address the failings in the public education system.
-It is the largest school voucher program in the U.S.
+The State of Indiana school voucher movement, known as Indiana Choice Scholarships, was created to address the failings in the public education system.
+It is the largest school voucher program in the United States.

 The movement to offer school vouchers was promoted as a way to allow underprivileged students stuck in underachieving schools the opportunity to attend a private school.
 The plan has been both hailed and criticized as either the new dawn of education or the beginning of the end of public education in America.

+The Indiana Choice Scholarship was started as a part of House Enrolled Act 1003-2011 (Public Law 92-2011).
+The program works by providing qualifying students with financial assistance to enroll in private schools through scholarships that help cover the cost of school.

+Many opponents of the voucher program say that the program is unconstitutional because of the constitutional right of separation of church and state.
+Many proponents of the voucher program, both in Indiana and at the national level, say that voucher programs benefit both public and private schools.

+There have been many studies on the impact of the Indiana Choice Program Scholarship.
+Short-term studies have shown some benefit to the voucher programs in Indiana.
+Some Long-term studies have shown no improvement for students or even a backwards improvement for some students and no improvement for public schools in Indiana.

-History
+History and future

-In 2011 the initial school voucher program in Indiana passed while Mitch Daniels was governor.
-In 2013 the Indiana General Assembly passed HB 1003, which amended the school voucher program by creating tax credits for those already enrolled in private school and expanding voucher eligibility.
-Mike Pence was governor and supported the changes.
+In 2011, the initial school voucher program in Indiana passed while Mitch Daniels was governor.
+In 2013, the Indiana General Assembly passed HB 1003, which amended the school voucher program by creating tax credits for those already enrolled in private school and expanding voucher eligibility.
+Mike Pence was the governor at the time and supported the changes.